univ-of-utah-marriott-library-apple/firmware_password_manager/README.md

 ### Why set the Firmware Password?
 In a nutshell, the firmware password in Apple computers prevents non-privileged users from booting from a foreign device.

-The firmware password is one leg of interlocking methods used to secure Apple computers.
+The firmware password is one of three interlocking methods used to secure Apple computers.
 The other two are: using strong passwords on user accounts and FileVault to apply full disk encryption (FDE).
 Strong account passwords are always the first line of defense.
 FDE effectively scrambles the information written a storage device and renders it unreadable by unauthorized persons.
 Using all three methods can make a computer unusable should it be lost or stolen.

 Depending on the model of computer, removing the firmware password can be easy or incredibly difficult, please refer to the [Notes](#notes) section for more information about removing the password.